-SOC 240 - Social Psychology 3-0-0-0-3 Prerequisites: ENG 002; Corequisites: None social movements.
-Upon completion, students should be able to identify and analyze cultural and social forces that influence the individual in a society.
+SOC 225 - Social Diversity 3-0-0-0-3 Prerequisites: ENG 025; Corequisites: None differences evolve and how they affect personality development, values, and tolerance.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Social and Behavioral Sciences for the AA and AS degrees.